-And then there is Jake E, the second male vocalist, sounding like Bon Jovi in his old days at times and then again like George Michael during his heyday.
+And then there is Jake E, the second male vocalist, sounding kind of like Bon Jovi in his old days at times and then again like George Michael during his heyday.
 Goodness me!
-Elize Ryd of course again takes center stage on this one and rightly so.
+Elize Ryd of course again takes center stage on the record and rightly so.
 Without her stellar voice, Amaranthe would not exist.

-The Nexus itself is almost too sleek for its own good sometimes as well.
+Yet, The Nexus itself is almost too sleek for its own good.
 No crunchy hard edges, no riffs to drive me to tears or get me out of my chair.
 And all tracks timed to 3-4 minute slots, never missing a beat.
-This is of course very commercially viable.
-But it does serve the listener with some sort of tasteless pea soup that is just no fun to eat.
-There are no slow rock ballads neither – and metal bands just do the BEST rock ballads, folks.
+This is of course very commercially viable, but it does serve the listener with some sort of tasteless pea soup that is just no fun to eat.
+There are no slow rock ballads either.
+And metal bands just do the BEST rock ballads, folks.

 Now, considering that Amaranthe have developed their own style, all of that is still relatively good.
-And they actually do produce high speed electro-pop metal, club ready and thrown straight out into the world.
-What a great concept!
-Their music can be played directly in today’s party world without any change whatsoever.
-But let’s face it: All this is a little wild, but not in the wild sense, more in the weird department.
+And they actually do produce high-speed Trance Metal, club-ready and thrown straight out into the world.
+What a great concept, right?